nuxencs/seasonpackarr/docs/exec-plans/completed/persistent-discovery.md

 - Preserve the RSS working-set rules.
 Commit candidates and checkpoints atomically before evaluation; do not commit feed progress for unavailable clients.
 - Store metadata directly in SQLite, not in a second process-local cache.
 Keep existing bounds and LRU behavior.
 - Stop discovery on storage failures.
 Reject corrupt or unsupported newer databases at startup.
+- Use an API-key-keyed HMAC-SHA-256 of the Prowlarr URL for connection identity.
+CodeQL classified the initial plain SHA-256 of the URL and API key as password hashing; use the credential as a cryptographic key instead.
+No alert suppression is needed.
 - Config values and defaults did not change, so `config.yaml` and the config schema require no new fields.

 ## Verification